-Generally, Dutch is less articulated and includes less of the "harsh" sounds.
-The harsh sounds it does have are often pronounced very harshly though.
+Generally, Dutch is less articulated and includes less of "harsh" sounds.
+The harsh sound it does have are often pronounced very harshly, though.
 Dutch also has some unique vowels like "ei" (ɛi) and "ui" (œy).

 German is very articulated in comparison to Dutch and includes more "harsher" sounds.
 The "umlaut" also changes the German pronunciation quite significantly.

 Because of these differences in pronunciation, Dutch and German use many different letters.
 In German, the "sharpness" of the "s" is more important, so they included the "ß."
 Because of the umlaut, most vowels can have dots placed on them.